hrabalm/npfl087-llms/01-unsloth/README.md

 ### Jupyter

 Modify environment variables in the attached shell script.
-Especially the path to the conda environment and your home directory.
+Most importantly the path to the mamba executable, the conda environment and your home directory.

-You can run it with
+You can then run it with

 ```bash
 qsub JupyterLabConda_Job.sh